-2. Add Users:
+1. Add Users:

 The project creator is automatically the administrator (‘admin’) of the project.
-Other users will default to the collector role when added and can be changed to admin or read-only by selecting the appropriate role from the dropdown.
+Other users will default to the collector role when added and can be changed to admin or read-only by selecting the appropriate role from the available options.
 Additional users can be added or deleted by the administrator after a project is created.

 The scope of each role is as follows:

-- Read-only: user can only view, export, and analyze data in the analysis tools, but cannot collect new observations
+- Read-Only: user can only view, export, and analyze data in the analysis tools, but cannot collect new observations.

 - i.e. a project manager who is in charge of writing reports or analyses but is not collecting data in the field